DavidDikker/endgame/README.md

 brew install endgame
 ```

-Now you should be able to execute Endgame from the command line by running `endgame --help`.
+Now you should be able to execute Endgame from command line by running `endgame --help`.

 ### Shell Completion